ethannschwartz/student-resume/README.md

 ## Animate on Scroll (AOS)
 AOS is configured in the `nuxt.config.js` file.
 You can customize the animations and other settings as needed.
 To use AOS in your components, add the appropriate data-aos attributes to your HTML elements.

-## vue3-carousel-nuxt
-To use the carousel component, import it in your components or pages and use it as shown in the vue3-carousel documentation.

 ## Dark Mode
 Dark mode is enabled using TailwindCSS.
 You can customize the dark mode settings in the `tailwind.config.js` file.